When should the Oncotype DX Breast Recurrence Score test be used?

 Medicare and the majority of private insurance carriers cover the Oncotype DX Breast Recurrence Score for eligible patients with early-stage invasive breast cancer.
 Since insurance coverage can vary across the country, it’s a good idea to check with your.

-In addition, Genomic Health’s Genomic Access Program (GAP) helps patients navigate insurance and other options for Oncotype DX tests.
+In addition, Exact Sciences' Genomic Access Program (GAP) helps patients navigate insurance and other options for Oncotype DX tests.
 Learn more about insurance coverage and financial assistance.

 Below are videos that can help you learn more about early-stage invasive breast cancer, treatments and personalizing your breast cancer treatment with Oncotype DX.

-If you have questions about the Oncotype DX test and would like to speak with a knowledgeable customer service specialist at Genomic Health, please contact us.
+If you have questions about the Oncotype DX test and would like to speak with a knowledgeable customer service specialist at Exact Sciences, please contact us.

 Oncotype DX - Outcomes Matter